 The Company prepares these condensed consolidated interim financial statements in accordance with Canadian generally accepted accounting principles, specifically International Accounting Standard 34 Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").
 They are condensed as they do not include all the information required for full annual financial statements, and they should be read in conjunction with the consolidated financial statements for the year ended December 31, 2019.
-The policies applied in these condensed consolidated financial statements are based on International Financial Reporting Standards ("IFRS") issued and outstanding as at May 6, 2020, the date the Board of Directors approved the statements.
+The policies applied in these condensed consolidated financial statements are based on International Financial Reporting b) Basis of measurement:

-Notes to Consolidated Financial Statements For the three months ended March 31, 2020 and 2019 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and nine months ended September 30, 2020 and 2019 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)